explore-platform/outreach_dusty_sky/README.md

 - scipy
 - numpy

+## Data

+This code requires the dust extinction cubes published on Zenodo [ZenodoID](https://zenodo.org).

 ## Acknowledgements

 This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 101004214.